alexdavis-work/hapi-restify/example/README.md

 Example application
 =================

-This sample is a single model Rest API, reachable at `http://localhost:33000`.
+The sample is a single model API, reachable at `http://localhost:33000`.

 ## API Routes